propelorm/Propel/cookbook/user-contributed-behaviors.markdown

 ## Symfony2 2.x Behaviors ##

 * [PropelEventBundle](https://bitbucket.org/glorpen/glorpenpropeleventbundle) Add a way of using Symfony2 DIC in Propel model classes through events.

+* [TaggableBehaviorBundle](https://bitbucket.org/glorpen/taggablebehaviorbundle) A behavior and a widget for propel 1.6 and Symfony2 to tag your objects.